Categorical descriptions of one-dimensional gapped phases with Abelian onsite symmetries: Introduction

-\begin{rem} Though we use a 1d lattice model with abelian onsite symmetry to check the enriched category description, this description is actually model-independent.
-What matters here is the symmetry that defines the macroscopic observables, namely we can use different models to get the same categorical description as long as they realize the same phase. \end{rem}
+Note that though model \ref{eq:Hamiltonian} is constructed artificially as a concrete example to check Theorem$^{\text{ph}}$ \ref{pthm:symmetry_breaking_phase}, what matters here is indeed the categorical symmetry that defines the macroscopic observables (even lattices with different global symmetries as long as they are Morita equivalent as fusion categories).
+Namely, we can also have other models to get the same categorical description as long as they realize the same phases.
+We invent a general method in finding the descriptions of topological sectors of states with onsite $G$-symmetry in the next section.

-\begin{rem} After our paper appeared on arXiv, we noticed that Inamura constructed 1d lattice models with general fusion category symmetries (also called algebraic higher symmetries) in \cite{Ina22}.
-However, he did not find the enriched category of all macroscopic observables.
-The lattice models we used in this work can be viewed as special cases of his construction with $\rep(G)$-symmetries. \end{rem}

-Now we are about to check the categorical description $\bc[\FZ_1(\rep(G))]{\FZ_1(\rep(G))_{A_{(H)}}} \simeq \bc[\FZ_1(\rep(G))]{\rep(G)_{F_H|F_H}}$ works in concrete lattice models.
-In section \ref{section:G_symmetry}, we check the categorical structure of the topological defects with onsite G-symmetry and show the underlying category $\CS$ can be obtained from the so-called equivariantization.
-In section \ref{section:lattice_model}, we construct lattice models with a finite abelian onsite symmetry $G$, then analyze the categorical structure of topological skeletons and prove our main result Theorem$^{\text{ph}}$ \ref{pthm:symmetry_breaking_phase}.
-We further check the enriched category description of boundaries and domain walls in section \ref{section:boundaries}.
+Here is the layout of this paper: In section \ref{section:G_symmetry}, we analyze the categorical structure of the topological defects with onsite $G$-symmetry and show the topological sectors of states $\CS$ respect symmetry can be obtained from the so-called equivariantization.
+In section \ref{section:lattice_model}, we construct lattice models with a finite abelian onsite symmetry $G$ and demonstrate that the categorical symmetry is $\FZ_1(\rep(G))$.
+We then analyze topological skeletons of each phase and prove our main result Theorem$^{\text{ph}}$ \ref{pthm:symmetry_breaking_phase}.
+In section \ref{section:boundaries}, we further check the enriched category descriptions of the $0$d boundaries and domain walls of these 1d gapped phases and show they also agree with the predictions of holographic duality.
+In section \ref{section:example}, we perform some physical examples including transverse field Ising model, its Kramers-Wanniers dual, clock model and cluster model with non-trivial SPT order.
+In section \ref{sec:GS_algebra}, we discuss the physical perspectives in regard of ground state algebra.
+We also discuss the unification power of enriched categories in lattice dualities in section \ref{section:conclusion}.
 Some background knowledge and calculations are performed in the \hyperref[appendix]{appendices}.

-\textbf{Acknowledgements}: We would like to thank Liang Kong and Holiverse Yang for helpful discussions.
-RX acknowledges Shenzhen Institute of Quantum Science and Engineering for hospitality during the visits.
-ZHZ is supported by NSFC under Grant No.~11971219 and Guangdong Basic and Applied Basic Research Foundation under Grant No.~2020B1515120100 and Guangdong Provincial Key Laboratory (Grant No.~2019B1212e03002).